Ashley Madison courted several buyers, landed none before attack

 By June, Biderman called the IPO a "long shot" in one email.
 He told an acquaintance, who helped put other companies’ financing deals together, that he was looking to raise between $50 million and $75 million in debt.

 Similar efforts had fallen through before.
-Avid Life had a letter of intent from Fortress Credit Corp, part of Fortress Investment Group LLC, to borrow $43 million in September 2013, the documents the hackers released show, but the deal never went through.
+Avid Life had a letter of intent from Fortress Credit Corp, part of Fortress Investment Group LLC (FIG.N), to borrow $43 million in September 2013, the documents the hackers released show, but the deal never went through.

 "I can confirm that the proposed loan you referenced did not close," Gordon Runté, head of investor and media relations at Fortress, said in response to queries, declining to comment further on the reasons.